isel-leic-ipw/2425i-IPW-LEIC34D/Lesson04/part09_en.md

 1. Implement an application that fetch an URL and count the occurrence of a given word in the content response.

-2. Implement the async/await version for the example (available at: [examples/fs-promise/fs-promise-chaining.mjs](examples/fs-promise/fs-promise-chaining.mjs)) of reading a text file and writing the first line in another file.
+2. Implement the async/await version for the example available at: [examples/fs-promise/fs-promise-chaining.mjs](examples/fs-promise/fs-promise-chaining.mjs).
+The goal is to read a text file and writing the first line in another file.

 3. Implement two versions of an application that fetches more than one URL and counts the occurrence of a given word in the content response of each one.
     1. Using Promises explicitly
     2. Using the async/await style

-4. Implement two versions of an application to read a JSON file and write in another file an object with a single property named "links".
+4. Implement two versions of an application to read a JSON file (available at: [examples/fs-promise/fruits.json](examples/fs-promise/fruits.jsons)) and write in another file an object with a single property named "links".
 The value is an array with the links of the image fruits from the original object.
     1. Using Promises explicitly
     2. Using the async/await style